AndyShiue/Ende-readme/README.md

 The core feature of Ende is **modes**.
 Modes are ways to pass arguments to a function.
-In current programming languages, the boundary between phases, which mean compile time and runtime, are either not blurry enough or too blurry.
+In current programming languages, the boundary between phases, which mean compile time and runtime, are either not mixed well or too blurry.
 The former includes more conservative languages like Java or Go.
 The latter are basically those dependently-typed languages.
 The lack of compile-time constructs makes higher abstraction at compile time impossible, but dependent types make the phase of which the term is evaluated unpredictable.